Education Specialist Degree Programs

 Online Degree Program Formats

-Like their on-campus counterparts, online education specialist degree programs will have one or more specialty areas that will be conferred as part of the degree title.
+Like their on-campus counterparts, online education specialist degree programs have one or more specialty areas that will be conferred as part of the degree title.
 For example, you might earn an EdS in Curriculum and Teaching or an EdS in Learning Analytics.
 Unlike typical on-campus programs, an online education specialist program may use quarter-based, accelerated courses in seven- or eight-week formats.
 Particularly if you study year-round, this can reduce the time it takes to earn your EdS.

 Some online programs require in-person experience.
-For example, if you are a licensed teacher planning to pursue a new education credential in school administration, you should plan to complete in-person field experiences as part of your online degree plan.
+For example, if you are a licensed teacher pursuing a new education credential in school administration, you should plan to complete in-person field experiences as part of your online degree plan.
 If you choose a nonlocal school for your EdS, such in-person requirements can usually be arranged in your local area.
 Check with individual programs and your state’s board of education for detailed requirements.

 To qualify for admission to an education specialist program, you typically must have a bachelor’s degree with a minimum GPA (3.0 or above is common) and current teacher certification plus classroom teaching experience.
 It is also common for schools to require minimum scores on graduate admissions exams such as the GRE.
 Many schools require letters of recommendation as well as a professional portfolio of teaching-related work.

-An EdS degree program may or may not require you to already have a master’s degree in education; this will vary by individual program.
+An EdS degree program might or might not require you to already have a master’s degree in education; this will vary by individual program.
 EdS programs usually require 30 credit hours of study beyond a master’s degree in education.
 Some programs, even if they are not designed for non-master’s students, may allow you to earn the additional credits required as part of the EdS or in a dual program.
 Other EdS programs are specifically designed in longer formats–commonly 45 to 60 credit hours–for those who do not have a master’s.

 Core Concepts for an Education Specialist Degree